feiscool/Computer-Networks---Lab-1/README.md

 # Computer-Networks---Lab-1
 The first lab for Introduction to Computer Networks!

-See the "Description.pdf" files for more information regarding this lab.
+See the "Description.pdf" file for more information regarding this lab.